Book of Ruth: Contemporary interpretations

-Scholars have increasingly explored Ruth in ways which allow it to address contemporary issues.
+Scholars have increasingly explored Ruth in ways that allow it to address contemporary issues.
 Feminists, for example, have recast the story as one of the dignity of labour and female self-sufficiency, and as a model for lesbian relations, while others have seen in it a celebration of the relationship between strong and resourceful women.
-Others have criticized it for its underlying, and potentially exploitative, acceptance of a system of patriarchy in which a woman's worth can only be measured through marriage and child-bearing.
-Yet others have seen it as a book that champions outcast and oppressed peoples.
+Others have seen it as a book that champions outcast and oppressed peoples.

 Genealogy: the ancestry of David from Ruth

+Various relationships mentioned in the book form a family tree: